Marisol Ayuso

-María Soledad Ayuso Domínguez (born May 19, 1943 in Madrid) better known as Marisol Ayuso is a Spanish stage, movie and television actress.
+María Soledad Ayuso Domínguez (born May 19, 1943, in Madrid) better known as Marisol Ayuso is a Spanish stage, movie and television actress.

+Personal life

 Her father, Pedro Pablo Ayuso, was also an actor, and her mother, María Soledad Domínguez Giraldes, was an aristocrat (the granddaughter of the Viscount of Troncoso).

 She has a daughter with the former director of the General Spanish Society of Authors (SGAE) who was the owner of the disco "Pachá" in the 1980s.